nibbstack/erc721/style-guide.md

 ### Imports

-Import statements should always be placed at the top of the file.
+Import statements must always be placed at the top of the file.

-### Code ordering
+### Code Ordering

-Functions and declarations should be grouped according to their visibility and ordered:
+Functions and declarations must be grouped according to their visibility and ordered:

 - constructor
 - fallback function (if exists)